| Safe Haskell | Safe |

 assembly-language quoter, so that you can write [asmq| ld r1, r2 |]

 as an expression.
-Then if you define asmq_f = quoteFile asmq
+Then if you define asmq_f = quoteFile asmq, then

 of the inline text